franklyinnovations/CatTube/README.md

 ### Phase 1: Basic Video (1.0 days)

-**Objective:** Create barebones video and home page and allow users to watch video.
+**Objective:** Create barebones video and home page and allow users to watch a video.

 - [ ] create new project
 - [ ] create `Video` model